SafeHome.org may receive compensation from some providers listed on this page. Learn More

 While SimpliSafe can’t beat ADT’s reliability when it comes to professional monitoring, they give ADT a run for their money when it comes to unique features.
 The most notable is their Intruder Intervention and Active Guard Outdoor Protection.
 Check out our ADT vs. SimpliSafe comparison guide for more details on the differences between their monitoring services.

 Both of those features let SimpliSafe’s monitoring agents access your security cameras during an active alarm or when the camera detects a potential threat.
 They can view the camera’s live feed, use its two-way talk, and activate any built-in lights or alarms.
 Intruder Intervention works for the Wireless Indoor Camera and is included in the Core plan and above.
-Note that it does not work with the SimpliCam we reviewed.
 Active Guard Outdoor Protection works for the Outdoor Camera and is included in the Pro plan and above.
 Check out our review of SimpliSafe’s Outdoor Camera to learn more.

 FYI: SimpliSafe also offers a free unmonitored plan.
 The free plan doesn’t offer any alternative alarms, though, so we recommend at least the self-monitoring plan for anyone with hearing loss.